E-commerce Platform

 Pain Points:

-Customers already selected the shopping mode, so they haven’t paid much attention to the icons and no one changed the store!
+• Customers have already selected the shopping mode, so they haven’t paid much attention to the icons, and no one has changed the store!

-Costumers found time slot selection and all time slots listed overcrowded and time-consuming
+• Customers found time slot selection and all time slots listed overcrowded and time-consuming.

-They need additional confirmation that the slot is selected than radio button.
+• They need additional confirmation that the slot is selected than the radio button.

-Customers didn't know for how long the reservation will hold.
+• Customers didn't know how long the reservation would hold.

 Key findings:

-Our platform has an opportunity to provide their users with the security and peace of mind when they’re looking for schedule the delivery or order pickup.
+Our platform has an opportunity to provide its users with the security and peace of mind when they’re looking to schedule a delivery or order pickup.

 In this Section